Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Plug in a headset jack into micro jack slot located on the right side of the laptop.
+1. Plug in a headset jack into a micro jack slot located on the right side of the laptop.
 1. After the `Which device did you plug` in menu appearing, select what type of external device has been connected to the laptop (headset).
 1. Find the `Speakers` icon in the bottom right part of the screen and click it